-- Following recent policy changes at national and international level, the number and size of organizations involved in international cooperation have increased considerably.
+- Following recent policy changes at a national and international level, the number and size of organisations involved in international cooperation have increased considerably.
 Consequently, there is a growing need for professionals who are able to integrate elements from various disciplines into the analysis of complex development-related issues.

-The MSc in International Development Studies program prepares students adequately for Ph.D. research.
+The MSc in International Development Studies programme prepares students adequately for Ph.D. research.
 Many of our graduates were successful in attaining competitive Ph.D. positions and research fellowships.

 Our graduates have been successful in finding challenging and interesting jobs.
 Here are some inspiring examples:

 - Ama van Dantzig (2006; co-founder Dr.Monk (international innovation agency), with headquarters in Amsterdam, Netherlands and Accra, Ghana

 - Maartje ten Brummelaar (graduated 2007), Policy Advisor - Ministry of Foreign Affairs, Netherlands

 - Eliska Gerthnerova (graduated 2012), EU Development and Humanitarian Aid Policy Officer, Office of the Government of the Czech Republic

 - Thijs Rutgers (graduated 2010), Business Developer, Enviu – we start world-changing companies.